 On today’s date in 1817, the steamboat Frontenac made its maiden commercial voyage to the town of York (present-day Toronto) from Prescott, Ont.

-According to James Croil’s 1898 book Steam Navigation, the Frontenac was built at Finkle’s Point, near Ernestown, Ont., nearly 30 kilometres north of Kingston.
-It was built by U.S. contractors Teabout & Chapman, of Sackett’s Harbour, for a company of Canadian shareholders at a cost of nearly ₤20,000.
+The Frontenac was built at Finkle’s Point, near Ernestown, Ont., nearly 30 kilometres north of Kingston, according to James Croil’s 1898 book Steam Navigation.
+It was built by U.S. contractors Teabout and Chapman, of Sacketts Harbour, N.Y., for a company of Canadian shareholders at a cost of nearly ₤20,000.

-It eventually became the first paddle steamer to launch on the Great Lakes in September 1816.
-Following its maiden commercial voyage less than a year later, the Frontenac—designed to carry passengers as well as freight—earned a reputation as an easy way to travel and send shipments to and from Kingston and York.
+In September 1816, it became the first paddle steamer to launch on the Great Lakes.
+Following its maiden commercial voyage less than a year later, the Frontenac – designed to carry passengers as well as freight – earned a reputation as an easy way to travel and send shipments to and from Kingston and York.

-Despite this, shipping technology progressed to the point of rendering the Frontenac obsolete within a decade.
+Despite the Frontenac’s popularity, shipping technology progressed to the point of rendering the Frontenac obsolete within a decade.
 In 1825, it was sold for ₤1,550 to John Hamilton, who in turn sold it for scrap in 1827.

-According to Croil’s book, the Frontenac was “maliciously set on fire by some miscreants while lying at her wharf at Niagara in 1827, and was totally destroyed.”
+The Frontenac was “maliciously set on fire by some miscreants while lying at her wharf at Niagara in 1827, and was totally destroyed,” Croil wrote.

 1991 FRONTENAC SILVER DOLLAR